About

 Men of letters

-Some of our earliest guests include distinguished men of letters: Joseph Conrad, Rudyard Kipling and Somerset Maugham.
-They inaugurate the hotel's legendary literary tradition which continues today.
-The Writers Bar is named in honour of the literary luminaries who have written about or stayed at Raffles.
+Some of our earliest guests included distinguished men of letters; Joseph Conrad, Rudyard Kipling and Somerset Maugham.
+They inaugurated the Hotel's legendary literary tradition which continues today.

 1890